KyleKing/My-Programming-Sketchbook/My-Sublime-Packages.md

 - [Git package](https://github.com/kemayo/sublime-text-git/wiki) is useful for command-line git, but I only use UI
 - SCSS expander tells you what the hierarchy of a SCSS element is

+### TernJS

+alt+.
+Jump to the definition of the thing that the cursor is pointing at.
+If there is no known code location, but it has a documentation URL associated with, this will open the documentation in your browser instead.

+alt+,
+Jump back to where you were when executing the previous alt+. command.

+alt+space
+When on a variable, select all references to that variable in the current file.

+alt+o
+Show quick documentation for the thing that the cursor is pointing at.
+Documentation includes the type, a description (if available), and documentation url (if available).

 ## Sublime Notes
 - Useful to set .m files as MATLAB: http://stackoverflow.com/a/8014142/3219667
 - Show Console: ctrl + ` (not the ')